mayank26saxena/Bollywood-Movie-Data/trailer-data/README.md

   - emotion - the emotion potrayed by the man/woman detected in the image
   - year - the year in which the movie was released
   - movie_name - the name of the movie
+- __indiviual-trailer-data.zip__ : Compressed and zipped file of all  indidividual trailer's data.

-### Example:
+### Example
-- The movie Raees (released in the year 2017) has a folder by the name 2017-raees in the frames folder.
-This folder has all the frames from the trailer of the movie.
-(Eg - frames/2017-raees/frame0.jpg , frames/2017-raees/frame1.jpg and so on....)
+- Consider the following:
+  - Movie Name - Raees
+  - Year of Release - 2017
-- The gender and emotion information for each frame whenever the detection was successful can be found in the folder by the name 2017-raees in the data folder.
+- The gender and emotion information for each frame whenever the detection was successful can be found in the folder by the name 2017-raees in the individual-trailer-data folder.
 This folder has a .csv file which has all the data.
 (Eg - data/2017-raees/2017-raees.csv)

 ### More information
-- 880 frames folder for each trailer
 - 880 data files for each trailer